Moffat, Dumfries and Galloway: Tourism

 Observation platform on the Archbank Bridge near Moffat Well.

 The town attracts many tourists all year round, both as visitors and as walkers in the surrounding hills.
 Notable buildings include the Annandale Arms Hotel and Restaurant which has been awarded several AA rosettes, Real and Local Food medals and four stars from Food Review Scotland.

 Shops include the Moffat Toffee Shop and The Edinburgh Woollen Mill, while its restaurants and cafes include The Bombay Cuisine, Claudio's, Arietes, The Rumblin' Tum, The Balmoral and the Buccleuch Arms Hotel and Restaurant.
 The Buccleuch has also been awarded Gold in Visitscotland's Green Tourism Business Scheme.

 Moffat also has a recreation park with a boating pond and a memorial to Air Chief Marshal Hugh Dowding.

 There is an official Camping and Caravanning Club campsite (for tents, caravans and motorhomes) that is open all year as of 13 March 2008.
 This is situated next to the Hammerlands Centre - a combination garden centre, gift shop, restaurant, fish farm and children's play area with farmyard animals.

 For walkers there is also the Gallow Hill.
 Moffat is also situated only a few miles from the Southern Upland Way where it passes through Beattock, and the Sir Walter Scott Way starts here.

 Northeast of Moffat is the Grey Mare's Tail waterfall, this hanging-valley waterfall is 60m tall and lies within a nature reserve.

 International Dark Sky Place

 Moffat was designated as an International Dark Sky Community.
 It has an observatory that can be used and booked by the public, either for their own telescopes or to use the installed scope.

 Education

-Moffat Academy teaches pupils of Nursery, Primary and Secondary School age, there are currently just over 520 pupils taught at the school.
-It was in its former location in the north of the town since 1834.
+Moffat Academy teaches pupils of Nursery, Primary and Secondary School age; there are currently just over 520 pupils taught at the school.
+It was sited in its former location in the north of the town from 1834.
 In February 2010 the school moved to a new site in the south-east of the town on Jeff Brown Drive.